haywalk/Portfolio/README.md

 # Hayden's Python Portfolio

-This is a portfolio of some of my favourite programs I've written in Python since the summer of 2019.
+This is a portfolio of some of my favourite programs I wrote in Python during the summer of 2019, the summer I learned to program.

 **Note: Collatz Conjecture requires the MatPlotLib library, and Conway's Game of Life and the aquarium require PyGame.**